 - In the form of homemade gummy bears.

 However, this was a very personal decision and I urge you to research.
-Learn, read and make your own informed decisions based on what you’re comfortable with.
+Learn, read and make your own informed decisions based on tested health benefits and what you’re comfortable with.

-We also use this elderberry cough syrup recipe as a preventative measure (like in homemade gummies) to keep our immune systems up in the winter.
+We love elderberry cough syrup recipe as a preventative measure (like in homemade gummies) to keep our immune systems up in the winter.

 However, if you're not comfortable whipping up a batch for your kids, you can purchase elderberry syrup instead.